TwinLizzie/Sylvie-2021/README.md

 The only problem with sex robots as we know them is that, for all those pounds of pricey platinum silicone, you're getting little value in terms of actual humanity.

-Most people aren't generally interested in a giant glofiried masturbation device, besides the idle wealthy.
-They want someone who will go to the movies with them, or help out with groceries.
-They want someone to listen to their problems and at least pretend to care.
-We want copies of Sylvie working in hospitality, show business and someday even healthcare.

 Sex Robot manufacturers aren't stupid, however.
 They're already trying to incorporate some serious machinery and AI into their models.
 But their target audience remains the same: The wealthy and horny.

-That said, I think people really underestimate just how easy it is to satisfy people with artificial substitutes of human interaction.
+I think people often underestimate just how easy it is to satisfy people with artificial substitutes of human interaction.
 Take for instance the success of Projekt Melody: A virtual-reality 3D anime-girl animated using Motion Capture technology.
-That's all it took for a bunch of lonely young men to take out their credit cards and be early adopters in 'putting flesh and blood e-Girls out of business'.
+That's all it took for a bunch of lonely young men to take out their credit cards and be early adopters in 'putting flesh and blood e-Girls out of business'; a remote-controlled cartoon character.

 Easy doesn't necessarily mean sustainable, though.
 Once the novelty wears off of a powerfully addictive and instantly-gratifying technology, the user is left with nothing but existential dread and frustration.
 'Anime porn' could be thought of as the ultimate Junk Food for the primitive lizard brain.

 We certainly don't want to be in the business of reducing bright young men into shadows of their former selves, unable to delay gratification or make anything meaningful out of themselves.
 This is why Sylvie needs to be capable of operating outdoors, and certainy outside of the confines of one's parents basement.
+Let Junk Food companies sell their Junk Food.
+Twin Lizzie is a health brand.
+We want our clients to embrace a Larger than Life philosophy.
+Become body builders.
+Pioneers.
+Party animals.

 Sylvie is thus not only a technological revolution, but a spiritual one as well.
 A video game isn't meant to be played in God Mode, but video games these days seem to be really good at 'fooling' the player into believing that they're skilled and awesome.. unlike more competitive ones like Dota 2 and Starcraft, where there's a lot less sympathy for people who truly Suck at the game.